Mother, uncle, grandfather arrested in San Jose toddler death during exorcism

 Officers responded on September 24 at about 8:12 p.m to the 1000 block of South 2nd Street to a report of a child's death at a home that housed a church on the property, San Jose police said.
 They found the victim unresponsive on the floor of the church and began life-saving measures.
 The girl was taken to a hospital where she was pronounced dead.

 An investigation by the police department's homicide unit and the Santa Clara County District Attorney's Office determined three suspects responsible for the girl's death.
-There were identified as the girl's mother, Claudia Hernandez-Santos, uncle Rene Aaron Hernandez-Santos, and grandfather Rene Trigueros Hernandez.
+They were identified as the girl's mother, Claudia Hernandez-Santos, uncle Rene Aaron Hernandez-Santos, and grandfather Rene Trigueros Hernandez who identified himself to police as the leader of the church and a certified pastor.

 During the initial investigation at the scene, officers were told by the suspects that they believed the child was possessed by a demon.
 According to an SJPD statement of facts, the mother told officers she attempted to stick a finger down the girl's throat to induce vomiting, and said the girl fell asleep several times while she pushed down on her throat with her hand.